silent-this-sonder/all-my-time-is-free/README.md

 - [ ] be able to create tasks through the CLI
 - [ ] be able to get a list of tasks through the CLI
 - [ ] email reminders
+- [ ] replace the outdated os.path function calls with pathlib ones

 ## License
 This project is under the GNU General Public License v3.0.
 See [LICENSE](LICENSE) for more information.